Navigate

 • Housing Benefit OR

-• Have a low household income after paying essential living costs
+• Have a low household income after paying essential living costs (less than £20,400)

 • Can evidence that the household does not have sufficient resources to resolve the immediate crisis without: